What’s New?

 4. Enable DebugDraw in BP_FluxInteractionComponent

 5. Make sure that “GetInteractions” is evaluated.
 Put a breakpoint in this function to check.
+If its not then your actor is not detected by overlap with InteractionCapture and you may have to add collision volume to your actor.

 Interactions with a fluid surface may generate splashes, which add realism and immersion to the simulation.
 This is achieved through a straightforward mechanism that detects when the interaction source intersects the fluid surface.
 If this condition is met, a splash effect is created to simulate the disturbance caused by the interaction.